 Clinical findings

-Any decisions made & who is making the decisions
+Any decisions made and who made them

-Any actions agreed & who is making the decisions
+Any actions agreed and who is responsible

 Any information given to the patient